 I have never, ever made a turkey.
 I have never eaten a brined turkey but I know about all the hype.
 So I thought for my first turkey, I would go all out and hope for the best.
 And it turns out it was pretty simple.
 The hardest thing was rinsing the turkey and getting

 I was so blessed as a child to have been welcomed in the kitchen.
-Since I was young, I helped mix batters (and licked beaters), cracked eggs, peeled potatoes and “piped” frostings.
+Since I was young, I helped mix batters (and licked beaters), crack eggs, peel potatoes and “pipe” frostings.
 It was something I enjoyed and my parents always nurtured that love.
 I am so grateful that they took the extra time in